Table of Contents - Can You Get STDs From A Hot Tub?

 Temperature effects on STD-causing organisms

-Can You Catch an STD From a Hot Tub?
+Can You Catch STDs From a Hot Tub?
 Examining Common STDs

 Herpes and hot tub exposure